-The endometrium is the tissue that normally lines the uterus or womb.
+The endometriumiXTissues that line the uterus or the womb is the tissue that normally lines the uterus or womb.
 Endometriosis is a disorder when the tissue similar to the endometrium grows outside the uterus and on the other areas of the body.
-The following post discusses endometriosis and pregnancy and how the condition impacts fertility, pregnancy, and the baby.
+The following post discusses endometriosisiXThe condition identified by an abnormal growth of intrauterine tissues outside the uterus and causes irregular and painful periods and pregnancy and how the condition impacts fertility, pregnancy, and the baby.

 Endometriosis is most commonly found on the ovaries, fallopian tubes, outer surface of the uterus, and on the tissues that hold the uterus in its place.
-It may also appear on the vagina, vulva, bowel, bladder, or rectum.
+It may also appear on the vagina, vulvaiXThe outer part or the external genitalia of females , bowel, bladder, or rectum.
 It rarely appears on other body parts such as skin, lungs, or brain.
-It is believed to affect more than 11% of women between the ages 15 and 44 (1).
+According to the World Health Organisation (WHO), about 10% of women are affected by endometriosis, on a global level.
+In addition, it is also believed to affect more than 11% of women between the ages 15 and 44 (1).

 Causes Of Endometriosis